10 Psychology-Backed Hacks for Creating Engaging Videos

 As we mentioned earlier, your first goal is to capture your audience’s attention.
 Fast.

-The best way to do so is by taking advantage of the information gap theory of curiosity, which was developed by George Loewenstein in the early 90s.
+The best way to work on this is by taking advantage of the information gap theory of curiosity, which was developed by George Loewenstein in the early 90s.
 This theory claims that curiosity is a fairly simple process: it relies on the gap between what we know and what we want to know.
-The mental consequences of this gap are that not knowing something ends up feeling like an itch we want to scratch.

-This means you should make sure that your video has a catchy title that sparks curiosity, and that its first 3 seconds are intriguing enough to make the audience keep watching to fill a specific information gap.
+This means you should make sure that your video has a catchy title that sparks curiosity, and that its first 3 seconds are intriguing enough for any customer to keep watching.

 Need inspiration?
-This Vodafone Ireland campaign relies entirely on the concept of curiosity!
+This Vodafone Ireland campaign relies entirely on the concept of curiosity, so that potential customers continue watching!

 Tapping into people’s thirst for knowledge is one way of viral video marketing which means to use emotions to your advantage, but there are many others to explore as well.

-Several studies have been conducted to find out what specific emotions make people want to watch and share a video—which means the video might go viral as a result.
+Several studies have been conducted to find out what specific emotions make any person want to watch and share a video—which means the video might go viral as a result.

 According to the Harvard Business Reviews, the emotions that are most commonly found in viral content are usually positive, and include: